 I certainly didn’t invent the concept.
 In fact, there are books written on the topic.
 But, like any form of walking, it has health benefits.
-Not only does it involve movement – and movement is good – but it connects you with the natural world around you.
+Not only does mindful walking involve movement – and movement is good – but it connects you with the natural world around you.

 Mindful walking is the antithesis of power walking.
 With power walking, you pump your arms and move your legs as hard as you can – speed demon style.
 The purpose of power walking is to get into better cardiovascular shape.
 Nothing wrong with that, but it’s not the only way.